A new terrace in a conservation zone ticks all the boxes.

 Locating the kitchen and principle living areas at the entry of the building is highly unconventional, but beneficial, and necessary in several ways.
 Had this long space been located anywhere but the ground floor, it would have significantly overshadowed the levels beneath, along with the neighboring buildings.
 As built, the ground floor living areas enjoy sufficient natural light from the front and rear.
 The location of the kitchen lends it to a different function than the usual food preparation space.
 Located next to the front door, the kitchen becomes a “cafe” style area, a reception space built for the welcoming of guests and clients before entering into the main house.

 Another reason for the location of the living spaces on the ground floor is their direct and arresting relationship with the central courtyard, abundant in native plants.
 The property is bisected with a significantly sized green courtyard, with planting and design inspired by Japanese gardens.
 At the rear of the courtyard is a home office building, and the courtyard connects this building to the house visually, but still maintains a pleasant green separation.
-The courtyard also hides several of the house’s rainwater tanks used for its irrigation.

 The project can really be considered a prototype in medium density urban living.
 It exhibits important attributes of heritage conservation, environmental performance and resourceful design.
 Despite its recent construction date, the building immediately feels appropriate in its surroundings.
 PWA has developed a family home good enough to be called their own.